Applicable as of June 10, 2018.

 About recipients of our newsletter, we will save the e-mail address and first name.

 About financial donors, we store information that they themselves have provided.
-This includes name, address, e-mail address, phone number, gender, and encrypted social security number.
+This includes name, address, e-mail address, phone number, date of birth, gender, and encrypted social security number.
 We do not save, but have available username on Facebook (through fundraisers on Facebook).

 About volunteers / users (not field workers) we store information provided to us by the volunteer on his/her personal profile registered on our website.
 This includes name, gender, nationality, date of birth, address, e-mail address, telephone number, medical grade and license number, as well as information given regarding next of kin (name and telephone number).

-About future, current or former field workers we save information provided by the volunteer on the personal profile registered on our website; name, gender, nationality, date of birth, address, e-mail address, telephone number, medical grade and license number, as well as information given regarding next of kin (name and telephone number).
+About future, current or former field workerswe save information provided by the volunteer when registering on our website; name, gender, nationality, date of birth, address, e-mail address, telephone number, occupation, experience from humanitarian work, as well as information given regarding next of kin (name and telephone number).
 In addition, we also save where the volunteer has worked in the field and what period he/she was at the location.
 We have also saved the volunteer’s passport number, or copy of passport.
+Field workers provide the organisation with their police certificate.

 For former field workers who receive the evaluation form from us, we have an IP address (from those who answer the evaluation), but this data will be deleted immediately upon sending and receiving a reply.